-All offers of appointment will be conditional until satisfactory completion of the necessary pre-employment checks.
+All offers of appointment will be conditional until satisfactory completion of the necessary preemployment checks.
 When appointing new staff, we will:

-- Verify their identity - > Obtain (via the applicant) an enhanced DBS certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
+- >Verify their identity - Obtain (via the applicant) an enhanced DBS certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
 We will obtain the certificate before, or as soon as practicable after, appointment, including when using the DBS update service.
-We will not keep a copy of the certificate for longer than 6 months, but when the copy is destroyed we may still keep a record of the fact that vetting took place, the result of the check and recruitment decision taken - > Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - , Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
-We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - , Verify their professional qualifications, as appropriate - > Ensure they are not subject to a prohibition order if they are employed to be a teacher
+We will not keep a copy of the certificate for longer than 6 months, but when the copy is destroyed we may still keep a record of the fact that vetting took place, the result of the check and recruitment decision taken

-- Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK.
-These could include, where available: - o For all staff, including teaching positions: criminal records checks for overseas applicants - For teaching positions: obtaining a letter from the professional regulating authority in the country where the applicant has worked, confirming that they have not imposed any sanctions or restrictions on that person, and/or are aware of any reason why that person may be unsuitable to teach - Check that candidates taking up a management position\ are not subject to a prohibition from management (section 128) direction made by the secretary of state
+- Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - > Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
+We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - > Verify their professional qualifications, as appropriate - >Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK.
+Where available, these will include: - For all staff, including teaching positions: criminal records checks for overseas applicants - For teaching positions: obtaining a letter of professional standing from the professional regulating authority in the country where the applicant has worked - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state

-\ Management positions are most likely to include, but are not limited to, headteachers, principals and deputy/assistant headteachers.
+Management positions are most likely to include, but are not limited to, headteachers, principals and deputy/assistant headteachers.